 Thankfully, many students complete the employment recruiting process with one or more employment offers to consider.
 This can be an exciting, but also daunting, time — weighing the options, negotiating where appropriate, and selecting the best fit.

-Colgate Career Services’ toolkit provide valuable resources for evaluating and selecting the best opportunity.
-Career counselors are also available to assist students in their evaluations.
+Colgate Career Services’ toolkit provides valuable resources for evaluating and selecting the best opportunity.
+Career advisors are also available to assist students in their evaluations.

 Avoid Reneging on Job Offers